benkolera/FGI/Project_Documentation/FG_Hello_World.md

 ### A &ldquo;Hello World!&rdquo; Extension

 The very first thing we need to decide is if we want our &ldquo;Hello World!&rdquo; to be part of a Ruleset (or even a Ruleset it its own right), or if it&rsquo;s better off as an Extension.
-It&rsquo;s probably better off as an Extension, as we may want to use it to test out other Rulesets, etc.
+It&rsquo;s probably better off as an Extension, as we may want to use it to test out other *DORCore* child-Rulesets, etc.

 So let&rsquo;s create it as an Extension.

-### Set-Up Gitkraken For Our New &ldquo;Hello World!&rdquo; Extension
+### Set Up Gitkraken For Our New &ldquo;Hello World!&rdquo; Extension

 First, we start up GitKraken and make sure we have the FGI Repo loaded.

 Its always a good idea when starting a new feature, hotfix, or release branch to do a fresh pull from the Project&rsquo;s main repo&rsquo; development branch, so check out your local `develop` branch (double-click on it in the `GITFLOW` area of the left-hand menu-list), then click on the `Pull` Button located on the top Button-Bar.

-When the pull has finished (you&rsquo; see a notification box briefly in the bottom-left of GitKraken), click on the `Right Arrow` that will appear when you hover the mouse over the `GITFLOW` entry of the left menu-list, then click the `Feature` Button in the `Start` section of the window that appears.
+When the pull has finished (you&rsquo;ll see a notification box briefly in the bottom-left of GitKraken), click on the `Right Arrow` that will appear when you hover the mouse over the `GITFLOW` entry of the left menu-list, then click the `Feature` Button in the `Start` section of the window that appears.

 To name our new feature we&rsquo;ll enter into the now displayed Entrybox the text `HelloWorld` so that the entire Entrybox reads `feature/HelloWorld`.